 What conditions can sulfur treat?

-Sulfur is an ideal ingredient to treat acne, and it’s renowned for being an ingredient that’s great for acne prone, yet sensitive skin.
+Sulfur is an ideal ingredient to treat acne, and it’s renowned for being an ingredient that’s great for people dealing with inflammatory acne and sensitive skin.
 It can be a replacement in your routine for more intensive acne-fighting ingredients you may be sensitive to, like benzoyl peroxide.
 That's why you can find it in SLMD's Sulfur Lotion, in the Sensitive Skin Acne System, as a treatment step instead of BP Lotion!

 Along with combating acne, Sulfur can also treat eczema, seborrheic dermatitis, dandruff, rosacea, psoriasis, warts, pityriasis versicolor (skin discoloration), hair-follicle infections, and shingles.
 Balneotherapy — soaking in a mineral-infused mud bath that contains sulfur — is said to be very soothing for those suffering from eczema or psoriasis.